 4. A 4th point N. (Connected to the No Voltage Coil)

 The remarkable difference in case of a 4 point starter is that the No Voltage Coil is connected independently across the supply through the fourth terminal called 'N' in addition to the 'L', 'F' and 'A'.
-As a direct consequence of that, any change in the field supply current does not bring about any difference in the performance of the No Voltage Coil.
-Thus it must be ensured that No Voltage Coil always produce a force which is strong enough to hold the handle in its 'RUN' position, against force of the spring, under all the operational conditions.
-Such a current is adjusted through No Voltage Coil with the help of fixed resistance R connected in series with the NVC using fourth point 'N' as shown in the figure above.
+As a direct consequence of that, any change in the field supply electric current does not bring about any difference in the performance of the NVC.
+Thus it must be ensured that no voltage coil always produce a force which is strong enough to hold the handle in its 'RUN' position, against force of the spring, under all the operational conditions.
+Such a electric current is adjusted through No Voltage Coil with the help of fixed resistance R connected in series with the NVC using fourth point 'N' as shown in the figure above.

 Apart from this above mentioned fact, the 4 point and 3 point starters are similar in all other ways like possessing is a variable resistance, integrated into number of sections as shown in the figure above.
 The contact points of these sections are called studs and are shown separately as OFF, 1, 2, 3, 4, 5, RUN, over which the handle is free to be maneuvered manually to regulate the starting current with gathering speed.

 Now to understand its way of operating lets have a closer look at the diagram given above.
-Considering that supply is given and the handle is taken stud No. 1, then the circuit is complete and line current that starts flowing through the starter.
-In this situation we can see that the current will be divided into 3 parts, flowing through 3 different points.
+Considering that supply is given and the handle is taken stud No.1, then the circuit is complete and line current that starts flowing through the starter.
+In this situation we can see that the electric current will be divided into 3 parts, flowing through 3 different points.

 i) 1 part flows through the starting resistance (R1+ R2+ R3…..) and then to the armature.

 ii) A 2nd part flowing through the field winding F.